jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/MakeImage/LEDIntensity.md

 Default Value: `50`

 !!!
 Warning
-    This is an expert parameter!
+    This is an **Expert Parameter**!
+Only change it if you understand what it does!